spine-examples/Pingh/README.md

 - `github_client_secret`: The client secret of a GitHub App.
 - `auth_token`: The authentication token required for accessing the HTTP server running on the VM.

+### Google Logging

+The Cloud [Logging][gcloud-logging] is a fully managed, real-time log management service that provides storage, search, analysis, and alerting capabilities.

+The application server runs on a [Compute Engine instance](#compute-engine) and writes logs to local files on the virtual machine.
+The [Ops Agent][gcloud-ops-agent] is used to send these logs to Cloud Logging.

+To configure the agent, follow these steps:

+1. [Install][gcloud-ops-agent-installation] the agent on the virtual machine.

+2. Grant the `Logs Writer` and `Monitoring Metric Writer` roles to the Compute Engine instance's service account, and ensure that the `cloud-platform` OAuth scope is enabled.
+  This is required to enable the Ops agent to write data to Cloud Logging.

+3. [Configure][gcloud-ops-agent-configuration] the agent.
+The configuration can be found in `server/src/main/resources/logging/config.yaml` file.

+The Ops agent also allows sending virtual machine metrics to Cloud Monitoring, but this feature is disabled in the configuration file.

 ## Testing

 This project includes several types of testing.